-The Partners for Fish and Wildlife Program can provide both technical and cost-share assistance to landowners for habitat projects.
+The Private Lands program is part of the Partners for Fish and Wildlife Program add offers both technical and cost-share assistance to landowners for habitat projects.

 Cost Share Assistance:

 The Program can provide cost-share funds for habitat work on private lands.
 Amount of cost-share available through the Partners program is variable depending on the project, and total project restoration costs are usually shared by a combination of governmental agencies, private organizations, and the landowner.
 Cost-share is provided through a landowner agreement, and the landowner must commit to maintaining the restored habitat for a minimum of 10 years.

 It all begins with a site visit where a Partners biologist will meet with you to discuss your project.